vpilo/homeassistant_electrolux_status/info.md

 - AEG L8FEC96QS - 8000 Series Ökomix Autodose
 - AEG L9WBA61BC - 9000 Series ÖKOKombi DualSense SensiDry
 - AEG BPE558370M - SteamBake 6000
+- AEG FSE76738P - 7000 GlassCare

 ## Prerequisites
-All devices need configured and Alias set (otherwise the home assistant integration raises the authentication error) into following applications (depends on device type and region):
+THIS PART IS NOT CLEAR AT THIS STATE WITH THE NEW APIs All devices need configured and Alias set (otherwise the home assistant integration raises the authentication error) into following applications (depends on device type and region):
 - My Electrolux Care/My AEG Care (EMEA region)
 - Electrolux Kitchen/AEG Kitchen (EMEA region)